EngosSoftware/decNumber.rs/README.md

-# Decimal Floating Point decNumber Rust Library
+# Decimal Floating Point Arithmetic for Rust

-## Project status

 Work in progress.